Urge Surfing

 Urge Surfing, as the visual it conjures up may suggest, is a technique which involves accepting the discomfort of having withdrawal urges, while recognizing that there is not much we can do to stop them from happening in that moment.
 The process of doing so is by ‘riding’ them out just like riding a wave.
 Often if we do not feed in to the urge by arguing with it or fighting against it, it will arise and then pass within 30 minutes.

-The steps to Urge Surfing are as follows:
+The steps to Urge Surfing are:

 1. Notice everything you can about the urge with a mindset of curiosity, as opposed to trying to get rid of it.
 Pretend you are a biologist seeing a new animal for the first time ever and trying to notice every detail about it.
 Where do you notice the feeling?
 Is it moving?
 Is it deep or close to the surface?
 What temperature is it?
 Does it have hot spots and cold spots?
 What shape does it feel like?
 What colour does it feel like?